Staff-Alerts/project/updates/week1.md

 * Held first team meeting to discuss project and agree timeline, roles and next steps
 * Sent email to SMEs asking for their input
-* Set up Gov.uk Notify instance for future development

 ## What we’ve been up to​ this week​

 * We have begun assigning tasks on [our project board](https://github.com/Staff-Alerts/project/projects/1)
-* We have been identified the data sources we need to create the serviceDevelopment tools/practices/conventions run-through webex organised for PM 18/09/2020
 * We have held a meeting to discuss development tools/practices/conventions for development work
+* Set up Gov.uk Notify instance for future development
+* We have been identified the data sources we need to create the service
 * Requested copies of existing guidance documents and knowledge articles used by ICS
 * Requested lists of existing users who send and approve messages

 ## What we’re planning for ​next week

+* Confirm approval for the project
 * Contacting SMEs for information so we can develop the best possible service
+* Start to plan user research and pencil in dates

 ## Blockers, Issue or Questions